Adelheid Amalie Gallitzin: Princess Gallitzin

 On 28 August 1768, her twentieth birthday, she married the Prince in a chapel at Aix-la-Chapelle.
 The couple proceeded to Saint Petersburg, where her husband was given a posting as Imperial Ambassador to the Dutch Republic.
 On the way to The Hague, they stopped in Berlin, where her daughter Princess Marianna was born on 7 December 1769.
 The family stayed there some time before continuing to The Hague, where on 22 December 1770, her son Prince Demetri was born.

 At the age of 24 she forsook society suddenly and devoted herself to the education of her children.
-She applied herself to the study of mathematics, classical philology, and philosophy under Franz Hemsterhuis, who kindled her enthusiasm for Socratic-Platonic idealism, and later under the name of "Diokles" dedicated to her the "Diotima", his Lettres sur l'atheisme.
+She applied herself to the study of mathematics, classical philology, and philosophy under Frans Hemsterhuis, who kindled her enthusiasm for Socratic-Platonic idealism, and later under the name of "Diokles" dedicated to her the "Diotima", his Lettres sur l'atheisme.
 Although a professing Catholic, she was a great admirer of Diderot.